Code-Institute-Submissions/my-super-villain-website-project/README.md

 The supervillain website will have three navigation menus (About, Bio, Subscribe) with each structured layout.

 ### Existing Features
 - About- it allows the users to read the information on the front page with the image of Reeva Payge as the leader of the Inner-Circle

 - Bio- it allows the users to read the story of Reeva Payge and how she became the leader.
 Also, the users will read their abilities, skills, and weakness.

 - Subscribe- it allows the users to follow her by inputting their name and email address.
 After that, they are subscribed to her website.

+## Future Feautures
+- As a returning user, I want the website to bring out more features such as blogs, gallery or even news updates to see what is going with the villain in the future
+- As a returning user, I want the website to have major updates especially when I receive the email from the developer.

 ## Technologies Used